 With the new package auto-discovery installing the Laravel Bootstrap 4 preset couldn’t be simpler:

-composer require laravelnews/laravel-twbs4 php artisan preset bootstrap4-auth yarn && yarn dev
+1composer require laravelnews/laravel-twbs42php artisan preset bootstrap4-auth3yarn && yarn dev

 If you don’t need the auth views, you can install the preset like the following:

-composer require laravelnews/laravel-twbs4 php artisan preset bootstrap4 yarn && yarn dev
+1composer require laravelnews/laravel-twbs42php artisan preset bootstrap43yarn && yarn dev

 Check out our official repository to get started and if you notice any issues or something missing in our Bootstrap 4 preset, feel free to raise an issue or submit a pull request.